chiao45/ams562-notes/intro/lec0.rst

 Comment!
 Please Comment...
 --------------------------

 All programming languages have their way to comment the source codes.
-In `Python`_, people use number sign to start a line of comment
+In `Python`_, people use hash tag to start a line of comment

 .. code-block:: python